 The accession of Cyprus to the European Union triggered a bold tax reform that aimed towards the alignment of the legislation with EU’s Acquis Communautaire and Code of Conduct of Business Taxation as well as the compliance with the requirements of the Organisation for Economic Co-operation and Development (OECD) have also contributed to its success.

-The result of this reform was a sophisticated low tax jurisdiction that rapidly became the jurisdiction of choice for international investors and the premier financial centre for the set-up and operation of Cyprus holding companies for the purpose of holding their participation around the world.
+The result of this reform was a sophisticated low tax jurisdiction that rapidly became the jurisdiction of choice for international investors and the premier financial centre for the set-up and operation of Cyprus companies.

 Cyprus Tax Resident Company advantages and other related considerations (Cyprus Holding Company):

-Full exemption from tax on dividend income received from participation.
-Dividends received by a Cyprus Holding company from overseas participation will be exempt from tax provided that:
+1) Full exemption from tax on dividend income received from participation.
+Dividends received by a Cyprus company from overseas participation will be exempt from tax provided that:

 Dividends are not considered investment income if they are derived directly or indirectly from trading subsidiaries.

-No Cyprus withholding tax on distribution of profits by a Cyprus Holding company irrespective of the country of residence of the recipient or the existence of a double tax treaty
+2) No Cyprus withholding tax on distribution of profits by a Cyprus company irrespective of the country of residence of the recipient or the existence of a double tax treaty

 No Cyprus withholding tax on dividends to non-residents (individual or body corporate) irrespective of the country of residence or the existence of a double tax treaty.

 3) Exemption from capital gains tax and income tax on the disposal of securities

 Full exemption from Cyprus tax on gains from the disposal of securities (shares, debentures, founders’ shares, units of Cyprus funds – open-ended and close-ended collective investment schemes etc) regardless of whether the gain is considered to be of capital or revenue nature.

 4) Tax rate